durkes/gae-static-yaml/README.md

 ```

 ## template.yaml
-Create a yaml template (named something other than app.yaml - we're calling it template.yaml) and include a placeholder variable for the static file handlers (%STATIC):
+Create a yaml template (named something other than app.yaml - we're calling it template.yaml) and include a placeholder variable for the static file handlers (%STATIC%):
 ```yaml
 version: 1
 runtime: php55